girishji/bufline.vim/README.md

 ### Highlight Groups

 Following highlight groups are available.
+If you are using any colorscheme set these highlights after you activate the colorscheme.

 - `User1`: Active buffer
 - `User2`: Alternate buffer